Hotel Carter: 1970s and 1980s

 The hotel's physical condition was so bad that the New York City government stopped referring homeless people there in 1984, and an official for the 42nd Street Redevelopment Corporation called it "Nightmare Alley".
 By the end of 1985, the number of homeless families in the Carter had declined from 300 to 61, and the hotel began to make an effort to attract tourists once again.
+The hotel continued to experience violence issues.
 New York City removed all homeless families from the Carter in 1988 due to difficulties with plumbing, electricity, security, and vermin.
 The conditions at the Carter and at Tran's other hotels had dissuaded the American Red Cross from opening a shelter there.
 The hotel's bar, known as Rose of Saigon, was closed in early 1989 after city officials found that crack cocaine was being sold openly at the bar.
 An official for the New York City Office of Midtown Enforcement called it the "worst bar" he had ever seen, saying that it reminded him "of the bar scene in the Star Wars movie with the worst dregs of the solar system gathered together".